Last updated on 2026-03-27

 Featured Experiences

-The Practical Nursing program at Seneca offers a variety of unique experiences that enhance the learning process and prepare students for their careers.
-These experiences include:
+Seneca's Practical Nursing program offers a variety of unique experiences that enhance the learning process:

-- Hands-on training in a state-of-the-art patient care simulation lab.
+- Hands-on training in state-of-the-art patient care simulation labs.

-- Career support through Seneca Works, providing lifelong access to job boards and career coaching.
+- Career support through Seneca Works, providing lifelong access to job boards, career coaching, and networking opportunities.

 Career Options

-Graduates of the Practical Nursing program can pursue a variety of career opportunities in Canada.
-Some potential job roles include:
+Graduates of the Practical Nursing program can pursue a variety of career opportunities in Canada, including:

 - Registered Practical Nurse (RPN): Provide nursing care to patients in various healthcare settings, including hospitals and long-term care facilities.